 It is a process of gritty resilience, set-backs, and growth.
 I de-sensitive myself by repeatedly putting myself out “there” on the public forum for the inevitable judgments.
 I step outside of oppression (self and other imposed) to do so.

 I embrace my voice and that naturally translates into less privacy.
-But, it also means I suffer.
-It can and does hurt–deeply.
+But, it also means I suffer in my inherently highly empathetic way.
+It often can and does hurt–deeply.
 And, it takes me a while to recover, to get back on the ‘stage’ again.

 It takes some balancing to minimize the personal loss and maximize the gains.
 The ‘less-than-private’ essence of who I am, is often unintentionally or, maybe, consciously, conveyed in tidbits, or more ‘whopping-bits’, into the mind of the reader, who then can translate at whim.
 That is a risk we writers must knowingly take.